 Common Exclusions:

-- Accidents Involving Family Members: Some policies exclude coverage for accidents involving family members not listed on the policy.
+- Accidents Involving Family Members: In some cases, insurance does not cover accidents involving family members not listed on the policy.

 - Mandatory vs. Optional Coverage: Some states require drivers to carry UM coverage, while in others, it’s an optional addition to your auto insurance policy.